 We advance Community Pharmacy sleep services to improve patient outcomes in Primary Care.

-We’re a group of sleep and pharmacy professionals, intending to plug the disconnect between the patient and sleep expertise.
+We’re a group of sleep and pharmacy professionals, working together to plug the disconnect between the patient and sleep expertise.

 MEET THE HONORARY & SCIENTIFIC ADVISORS